Consolidate duplicate URLs

 - Don't use the URL removal tool for canonicalization: it removes all versions of a URL from search.

 - Don't specify different URLs as canonical for the same page using the same or different canonicalization techniques (for example, don't specify one URL in a sitemap but a different URL for that same page using

 - Don't use noindex as a means to prevent selection of a canonical page.
 This directive is intended to exclude the page from the index, not to manage the choice of a canonical page.

 Do specify a canonical page when using hreflang tags.
 Specify a canonical page in same language, or the best possible substitute language if a canonical doesn't exist for the same language.

 Do link to the canonical URL rather than a duplicate URL, when linking within your site.
 Linking consistently to the URL that you consider to be canonical helps Google understand your preference.

 Google prefers HTTPS pages over equivalent HTTP pages as canonical, except when there are issues or conflicting signals such as the following:

 - The HTTPS page has an invalid SSL certificate.

-- The HTTPS page contains insecure dependencies.
+- The HTTPS page contains insecure dependencies (other than images).

 - The HTTPS page redirects users to or through an HTTP page.